Niall Beard Computer Scientist / Person

-My name is Niall and I am a Computer Scientist.
+My name is Niall Beard.
 I graduated from the University of Manchester with an MEng in Computer Science in 2013.
-Since then I have been working with the eScience Lab (also at the University of Manchester) developing software tools and platforms in academia.
+Since then I have been working in the eScience Lab at the University of Manchester; developing software tools and platforms in academia.

-Before TeSS I worked on The BioCatalogue and its sister site The Biodiversity Catalogue.
-This is a catalogue of biological web services that aims to help users find useful web services and figure out how to use them.
-The web service landscape has always been horribly chaotic due to its distributed nature.
-These days I encourage people to conform a little bit by documenting using Swagger or using JSON-API Spec.
+Before TeSS, I worked on The BioCatalogue [defunct] and its sister site The Biodiversity Catalogue [also defunct :(].
+These are [were] catalogues of biological web services that aims[ed] to help users find useful web services and figure out how to use them.
+The web service landscape has always been horribly chaotic due to its distributed, heterogenous nature.
+These days I encourage people to conform just a little bit by documenting using Swagger or using JSON-API Spec.

 Other things I have created include the Pretentious-O-Meter which determines whether a film is pretentious or not based on the difference between critic and public ratings.
 It did alright with over half a million visitors to the site (largely thanks to Reddit popularity).

 Outside of the computer science world I'm into travelling, puns, pubs, running, and film.